-Following an internshiip with Hip Hop for Change, Psychology major Caitlin Inglehart '16.5, said:
+Following an internship with Hip Hop for Change, psychology major Caitlin Inglehart '16.5 said,

 "I had an incredible time working here this summer.
 While I expected the organization to be full of interesting people, the passion of the individuals here has been truly inspiring.
 I never expected the organization to be as close knit as it is.
 Nothing about the organization feels corporate.
 They refer to themselves as a family, and I am so grateful to have had the opportunity to be a part of it for the summer."

 There are many clubs on campus that will allow you to explore your interests, stretch your skills, and make an impact in an area about which you're passionate.
 Contact the ASWC Club Director at firstname.lastname@example.org to learn more about current clubs or start your own.

 All Students for Consent helps the community support survivors of sexual violence and combat rape culture through education.

 Five students (and at least two alternates) work as a disciplinary body to make rulings on student infractions of school policy.

 Two students sit on the Diversity Governing Board, where they engage in frank discussions about creating a learning environment that attracts and embraces a more diverse community.
 These students represent their peers in meetings with the Whitman College Board of Trustees.

 Health Center Advisory Committee